WICG/origin-agent-cluster/README.md

 * Attempts to set `document.domain` will do nothing, so cross-origin documents will not be able to synchronously script each other, even if they are same site.
 * Attempts to share `WebAssembly.Module`s to cross-origin documents via `postMessage()` will fail, even if those documents are same site.
-* The boolean `window.originIsolationRestricted` will be true, to provide an easy way of detecting these restrictions without having to try them.
+* The boolean `window.originIsolated` will be true, to provide an easy way of detecting these restrictions without having to try them.

 For example, if `https://example.com/` embedded `https://sub.example.com/` as an iframe or opened it as a popup, these two documents would normally be able to synchronously script each other, after both ran the JavaScript code `document.domain = "example.com"`.
 With origin isolation enabled, setting `document.domain` would instead be a no-op.